 The methods shown are just ways to get you thinking about price structures so you can make money and stay in business.
 Of course, you need to look at all your options and determine what will work best for your situation.
 After that, you will be able to revise prices if needed as you gain more experience and clients.

-Once you have all this data written down, it is time for Creating Online Personal Training Price Plans, which is the next blog in this series.
+Once you have all this data written down, it is time for How To Make Your Online Personal Training Package Prices, which is the next blog in this series.

 Total PT Fitness Online – The Perfect Software for Handling Client Fitness Programs